 Social Action Committee

 The Social Action Committee was the first established committee of the parish and is the avenue by which our parish has helped those in need in our community and the world.
 Their mission is to coordinate programs and donations for alleviating human suffering and outreach targeting to the needy in the parish community, the Dublin area and Greater Columbus area.
 They do not conduct fundraisers on their own behalf as they are fully supported by parish funding.
 100% of all money and donations collected are distributed to the recipients of the charitable projects.
 General meetings are held every other month and parishioners are welcomed and encouraged to attend (watch the weekly bulletin for dates).
 Our goal is to provide service opportunities to parish families and we welcome your input.
 We currently conduct over 20 projects per year, with volunteer commitments ranging from weekly to once/year.
-Specific project and contact information is located in the Parish Committee Contact Listing, found in the back of this guide.
+Specific project and contact information is located in the Parish Committee Contact Listing.
 Volunteer opportunities are also included in the weekly bulletin.

 The Social Action committee needs parishioner assistance with projects as well as project chairs.
 Most projects are completed in one weekend.